andygibson/datafactory/README.md

 You can always start working with the default implementation and use a more locale specific implementation if you need it later.

-The different pieces that can be replaced are as follows :
+The different pieces that can be replaced are as follows:

-NameDataValues – Generates names and suffix/prefixes
+`NameDataValues` – Generates names and suffix/prefixes

-ContentDataValues.java – Generates words, business types, email domain names and top level domain values AddressDataValues – Generates city names, street names and address suffixes Note that if you intend on replacing the component that generates words, you should have a good collection of words of various lengths from 2 up to say 8 or more characters.
+`ContentDataValues.java` – Generates words, business types, email domain names and top level domain values

+`AddressDataValues` – Generates city names, street names and address suffixes

+Note that if you intend on replacing the component that generates words, you should have a good collection of words of various lengths from 2 up to say 8 or more characters.

 Hopefully this will give you a head start in generating data in development and test environments for new projects.
 Now I have DataFactory in the Central Maven Repository I plan on using this in the Knappsack archetypes rather than hard coding the data which was in fact generated from an earlier DataFactory implementation.